-(1) Preparation.
+- (1) Preparation.
 The [clerk to the board] shall prepare a draft agenda in advance of each meeting of the board.
-For a regular meeting, a request to have an item of business placed on the draft agenda must be received by the clerk at least eight working days before the date of the meeting.
-The clerk must place an item on the draft agenda in response to a board member's timely request.

-- (2) Supplemental information/materials.
-The agenda packet shall include the draft agenda, any proposed ordinances or amendments to ordinances, and supporting documentation and background information relevant to items on the agenda. - (3) Delivery to board members.
+For a regular meeting, a request to have an item of business placed on the draft agenda must be received by the clerk at least eight working days before the date of the meeting. - (2) Supplemental information/materials.
+The agenda packet shall include the draft agenda, any proposed ordinances, or amendments to ordinances, and supporting documentation and background information relevant to items on the agenda. - (3) Delivery to board members.
 Except in the case of an emergency meeting, each member shall receive a paper or electronic copy of the draft agenda and agenda packet at least forty-eight (48) hours before the meeting. - (4) Public inspection.
 The draft agenda and agenda packet will be available to the public when they are ready to be circulated.